How Far Back Do Background Checks Go (The 1 Secret Exception)

 • Whether the potential tenant is listed on any federal watchlist

 Federal laws prevent discrimination in the housing market.
 Before a landlord can run a background check or credit report, he or she must get express written permission to do so from the prospective tenant.
 It’s important to remember that the landlord can not select which applicants to run a background check or credit report on.
-The Fair Housing Act, which is part of the Civil Rights Act of 1968, requires that the screening be done uniformly for all applicants.
+The Fair Housing Act,12 which is part of the Civil Rights Act of 1968, requires that the screening be done uniformly for all applicants.

-Furthermore, a landlord must not use criminal history information to justify unequal treatment of a tenant based upon the tenant’s race, sex, color, national origin, mental or physical disability, family status, or religious beliefs.
+Furthermore, a landlord must not use criminal history information to justify unequal treatment of a tenant based on the tenant’s race, sex, color, national origin, mental or physical disability, family status, or religious beliefs.

-What Does a Potential Landlord Need to Know from a Credit Background Check?
+What Does a Potential Landlord Need To Know From a Credit Background Check?

 A potential landlord wants to know that a prospective tenant is able and likely to pay his rent on time.
 A landlord will also want to ensure that a prospective tenant is responsible and therefore unlikely to break his or her lease and unlikely to damage the landlord’s property.